Fine Virginia Historic Homes

-Virginia's historic homes are some of America’s great cultural treasures.
+The abundance of Virginia historic homes for sale in 2015 are some of America’s great cultural treasures.
 Not only do they tell us much about domestic life and agrarian economy in our country's formative years, but they give us a glimpse of the environment into which many of our greatest leaders were born, the environment that nourished them materially, intellectually, and spiritually.
-The James River plantations, particularly the houses and their landscaped settings, also constitute a great artistic heritage.
+A few of the James River plantations for sale, particularly the houses and their landscaped settings, also constitute a great artistic heritage.

-Many of Virginia's historic homes represent the highest level of America's architectural achievement in the colonial, Federal, and antebellum periods.
-These fine Albemarle houses illustrate the most exacting standards in design, craftsmanship, and materials, and their settings show the attention given to siteing and garden layout.
+Many of today's Virginia's historic properties for sale represent the highest level of America's architectural achievement in the colonial, Federal, and antebellum periods.
+These fine homes illustrate the most exacting standards in design, craftsmanship, and materials, and their settings show the attention given to siteing and garden layout.

 The term plantation is used loosely not only in Virginia but throughout the South.
 In its historical sense, a plantation was an agricultural unit of hundreds, and in some cases thousands, of acres on which one or more cash crops were grown.
 The crops required tending and harvesting by a large labor force, which before emancipation was provided by slaves.

 A Virginia plantation was distinct from a family farm; in its strictest sense the latter was a much smaller unit producing a broad range of foods and other agricultural products to meet the direct needs of the owning family, whose members provided the labor.
 The owner of a Virginia plantation was called a planter but did no planting or manual labor.
 He served as the chief executive officer of what was for its time a complex form of agribusiness.